Abhinav1190P/ShareVibe/README.md

 ---

-Thank you for using our Social Media App!
+Thank you for using our ShareVibe App!
 We hope you enjoy the features and find it useful for connecting with others.